-Integral child centre De Eglantier Voorhof is the place for education, childcare, education and development of children from 0 to 12 years.
+Integral child centre De Eglantier is the place for education, childcare, education and development of children from 0 to 12 years.
 We guide the children in a safe educational environment in becoming global citizens, by offering skills.
-We enter the World!

 Tailored learning, cooperative methods, purposeful learning and focus on (individual) learning needs are central to our curriculum.